 - WHERE: Travel directions to NHC may be found on our web site at: http://www.nhc.noaa.gov/aboutlocation.shtml

-- WHEN: Tours in 2016 are being conducted on select Thursdays at 10am from February through April when the staff and facility are available.
-All available dates for tours are filled.
-We will begin taking reservations for 2017 on January 9, 2017.
+- WHEN: Tours in 2017 were conducted on select Thursdays at 10am from February through April when the staff and facility were available.
+The same will be true for 2018.
+We will begin taking reservations for 2018 after January 8, 2018.

 - WHY: The tours are conducted as part of the National Weather Service's program of public outreach and education.

 - HOW: You may make an appointment by contacting our

 There are several places to eat within a mile of the Center which are open during the day and evening.
 While the FIU cafeteria and other food concessions are available to the staff, they are difficult to reach in a timely manner.
 Fast food and small restaurants can be found in shopping centers around FIU, but are best reached by car.
 Most shift workers and many day workers bring their lunch and use the microwave at the office.
 Vending machines are also available.

 Transient and Permanent Living Accommodations